Ethical and Malpractice Policies

 - The editor should act if they suspect misconduct, whether a paper is published or

-- Unpublished materials disclosed in a submitted manuscript will not be used in the own research of the Editor-in-Chief or the members of the Editorial Board without the express written consent of the author;
+- Unpublished materials disclosed in a submitted manuscript will not be used in the research of the Editor-in-Chief or the members of the Editorial Board without the express written consent of the author.

 - If the editor is presented with convincing evidence that the main substance or conclusions of a paper published in the journal are erroneous, the editor should facilitate publication of an appropriate paper pointing out the error and, if possible, correcting it.

-Guidelines Ethical Obligations of reviewers of Scientific Journals
+Guidelines for Ethical Obligations of Reviewers of Scientific Journals

-- To contribute thoroughly to the reviewing process and to assist in improving the quality of the paper uploaded for review and publish by reviewing the manuscript objectively, in the assumed time frame;
+- To contribute thoroughly to the reviewing process and to assist in improving the quality of the paper uploaded for review and publication by reviewing the manuscript objectively, within the assumed time frame.

 - To keep the confidentiality of any information supplied by the editor or author.